scribe-org/Scribe-iOS/README.md

 - /pl provides the plural of a noun
 - /fps provides the first person singular of a verb

 An extra space is inserted after the queried word so that this feature functions similar to auto-suggestions.
-The behavior of the `/` key is further changed so that pressing it switches to the alphabetic keys.
+The behavior of the `/` key is further changed so that pressing it also switches to the alphabetic keys.

 ## Noun-Gender Coloration